 A rising trend for business automation and lead generation demand is what chatbots are helping to solve.
-According to Juniper Research, chatbots can automate up to 90% of banking interactions by 2022.
+According to, chatbots can automate up to 90% of banking interactions within the current year.
 But banking is only one of many fields where chatbots can be used.

 Entrepreneurs want to get such benefits of chatbots as additional distribution channels and improved user experience.
 However, the price may be a stumbling block for companies.
-A lot of them don’t know the chatbot development cost and quit that idea thinking it’s too expensive.
+Many of them don’t know the chatbot development cost and quit that idea, thinking it’s too expensive.

-This article reveals the cost to build a chatbot, factors affecting the price, and also sheds light on how to create a cost-efficient chatbot.
+This article reveals the cost of building a chatbot and factors affecting the price and also sheds light on how to create a cost-efficient chatbot.

 Factors Affecting the Cost of Chatbot Development

 Chatbot development is a diversified process.
-Due to some aspects, the final price of the product often varies.
-So, before we get straight to the price, you have to know more about these aspects.
+So how much does it cost to build a chatbot?
+The price can range from $40,000 to $150,000.
+This difference is because there are a vast number of factors that affect the cost of chatbot development.
+So, before we get straight to the detailed estimation, you have to know more about these aspects.

 However, when it comes to chatbots, things turn upside down.
-For example, a distributing chatbot, like H&M’s, and a simple FAQ chatbot are two different development scopes.
-When building a distributing chatbot you’ll need to take care of payment gateway and security issues, while FAQ chatbot needs only a conversation pattern.
+For example, a distributing chatbot, like H&M’s, and a simple FAQ bot are two different development scopes with different chatbots pricing.
+When building a distributing one, you’ll need to take care of payment gateway and security issues, while a FAQ chatbot needs only a conversation pattern.

 So, chatbot features depend on your requirements.
 And the price, in its turn, depends on its complexity.
 To calculate the approximate price, you have to know what features will be developed.
 You can contact us to get help with the feature list and project estimate.